projectcalico/calico/docs/getting-started/AWS.md

 - [User Data for libnetwork](libnetwork/cloud-config)
 - [User Data for Powerstrip](powerstrip/cloud-config)

 A different file is used for the two servers.
 - For the first server, use the `user-data-first`
 - For the second server, use the `user-data-others`

 Copy these files onto your machine.

+Before running the commands, note the following:
+-  The `ami-########` represents the CoreOS stable HVM image type for the `us-west-2` region.
+If you are using a region other than `us-west-2`, replace the image name with the correct CoreOS stable HVM image from the [CoreOS image list](https://coreos.com/os/docs/latest/booting-on-ec2.html) for your zone.
+Use `aws ec2 describe-availability-zones` to display your region if you do not remember.
+-  It may take a couple of minutes for AWS to boot the machines after creating them.

 For the first server run:

 ```
 aws ec2 run-instances \
-  --image-id ami-29734819 \
+  --image-id ami-99bfada9 \
-  --instance-type t1.micro \
+  --instance-type t2.micro \
   --key-name mykey \
-  --security-groups MySG \
+  --security-group-ids $SECURITY_GROUP_ID \
   --user-data file://<PATH_TO_CLOUD_CONFIG>/user-data-first
+#  --subnet $SUBNET_ID
+#  Include the subnet param above if using a non-default VPC
 ```

-replacing <PATH_TO_CLOUD_CONFIG> with the appropriate directory containing the cloud config.
+replacing `<PATH_TO_CLOUD_CONFIG>` with the appropriate directory containing the cloud config.

 Find the PrivateIpAddress value of the first server by checking the output of this command.
 Open your `user-data-others` file and replace the instances of `172.17.8.101` with this private IP address.

-Now, for the second server run:
+After making this change, for the second server run:
 ```
 aws ec2 run-instances \
-  --image-id ami-29734819 \
+  --image-id ami-99bfada9 \
-  --instance-type t1.micro \
+  --instance-type t2.micro \
   --key-name mykey \
-  --security-groups MySG \
+  --security-group-ids $SECURITY_GROUP_ID \
   --user-data file://<PATH_TO_CLOUD_CONFIG>/user-data-others
+#  --subnet $SUBNET_ID
+#  Include the subnet param above if using a non-default VPC
 ```

-Notes:
--  The "ami-########" represents the CoreOS alpha image type.
--  It may take a couple of minutes for AWS to boot the machines after creating them.

 ## Set up the IP Pool before running the demo
 Run the following commands to SSH into each node and set up the IP pool